-- Airlines have invested in cargo terminal facilities and cargo handling operations.
+- partnership between an aircraft manufacturer (Boeing) and an engine manufacturer (Pratt & Whitney).
+A subsequent legislative intervention through the passage of the Air Mail Act in the US in 1934 forced holding companies to break up, with the result that aircraft manufacturers and airlines could not reside under the same holding umbrella. - Later, CRSs, which later evolved into GDSs, were initially developed by airlines in the 1960s and proved to be an important competitive advantage for host and co-host airlines. - •Airlines have also invested in (and many currently have investment in) supply chain partners for the provision of fuel (typically through airline owned and airport based fuelling consortia), for ground handling services, for in-airport customer services, for catering and for other services. - Airlines have invested in cargo terminal facilities and cargo handling operations.
 A number of air cargo terminals at major airports are owned and operated by airlines.
-The new cargo terminal at Hong Kong airport (HACTL) is jointly owned by a consortium of corporations, which includes China National Aviation Corporation a holding company with a majority stake in Air China and Air Macau.
+The new cargo terminal at Hong Kong airport (HACTL) is jointly owned by a consortium of corporations, which includes China National Aviation Corporation - a holding company with a majority stake in Air China and Air Macau.
 Another example is Singapore airport where Singapore Airlines Group had owned Singapore Airline Terminal Services (SATS) until it was divested in 2009. - Historically, carriers invested in trucking operations for pick up and delivery of air cargo shipments. - In some markets, airlines have invested in and operated their own airport terminals.
-In Australia, for example, Qantas operates its own domestic terminals in several airports, retaining their non-aeronautical net revenues for their own use.
-United operates its own terminal in Chicago (O'Hare), and consortia of airlines operate some of the terminals at New York JFK airport. - There are also cases of airlines investing in downstream markets, such as hotels (SAS, All Nippon Airways, United Airlines) or rental car businesses.
+In Australia, for example, Qantas operates its own domestic terminals in several airports, retaining their non-aeronautical net revenues for their own use.11 United operates its own terminal in Chicago (O'Hare), and consortia of airlines operate some of the terminals at New York IFK airport. - There are also cases of airlines investing in downstream markets, such as hotels (SAS, All Nippon Airways, United Airlines) or rental car businesses.